koo5/accounts-assessor/wiki/docs/developer/Div7a-GPT.md

 When user enters a date that is historical or otherwise seems not right, do not quietly correct it, but ask for confirmation first.

 A principal balance of a Div7A loan is entered by entering corresponding opening_balance with opening_balance_year = loan_year + 1.
 In effect, a loan principal is the opening balance of the first year when repayments should be made.
 Where a principal is not provided, a calculation starting from any year can be performed, if opening balance of that year is provided.

+The Div7A calculator only needs lodgement day if opening balance year is equal to loan year + 1 or less.
+If opening balance year is greater than loan year + 1, lodgement day is not needed.

 ===